Pacific Debt Relief Program

 • Can I put settlement funds in a tax-deferred account?

-If the settlement is due to physical injury, you may be able to deposit funds in a tax-free personal injury trust.
+If the settlement is due to physical injury, lawsuit settlements may allow you to deposit funds in a tax-free personal injury trust, protecting the money from taxes and ensuring it is used for your ongoing care and recovery needs.

 Conclusion